ciao-project/ciao/ciao-launcher/README.md

 ciao-launcher returns an error code, but the instance has been created and could be booted a later stage via RESTART.

-If the user specifies a size for disk_mb that is smaller than the virtual size of the backing image, launcher ignores the user specified value and creates an image for the instance whose virtual size matches that size of the chosen backing image.

 ciao-launcher only supports persistent instances at the moment.
 Any VM instances created by the START command are persistent, i.e., the persistence YAML field is currently ignored.